 Athens Native.
 Husband.
 Father.
 Attorney.

+You'll find the best jewel of atlantis here, you have time to get it!
 A. Kamau Hull was born and raised in Athens, Georgia.
 A third-generation product of Clarke County schools, he attended the East Athens Childhood Development Center, Fowler Drive Elementary, and Clarke and Hilsman Middle schools.
 In 2000, Hull graduated from Cedar Shoals High School, where he was a standout athlete in football, track, and basketball.

 Hull earned his bachelor’s degree in mechanical engineering and mathematics from the Virginia Military Institute with minors in Mathematics and English.
 After working in the engineering field for a time, Hull pursued a legal career at the University of Georgia School of Law.
 He completed his law degree at Atlanta’s John Marshall Law School, where he was a published member of the Law Journal, served as a student ambassador, peer mentor and vice president of the Sports & Entertainment Law Society.

 Following law school and with a desire to serve the city of his birth and his heart, Kamau and his wife, Nicole, founded The Hull Firm, LLC, in Athens.
 The firm specializes in family law, estate planning and probate, business law and mediation services.
 Hull is also a child welfare attorney and an advocate for children, having been appointed many times as a guardian ad litem—determining what is in a child’s best interest.